shayanfp/shayanweb-admin-fontchanger/readme.txt

 = Does this plugin also change Elementor Editor font? =

 Yes!!
-In the new version of ShayanWeb Admin FontChanger, you can design your website with Elementor and feel really comfortable!
+In the latest version of ShayanWeb Admin FontChanger, you can design your website with Elementor and feel really comfortable!

+= Is there any options to disable Elementor or WordPress font changer? =

+Yes!
+We added options for this.
+Go to {yourwebsiteaddress}/wp-admin/options.php and change 'shayanweb_plugin_disable_wp_font_changer' or 'shayanweb_plugin_disable_elementor_font_changer' to "yes" to disable the fontchanger.

 == Screenshots ==

 1. How does wordpress looks like after installing this plugin

 == Changelog ==

+= 1.3 =
+* We updated CSS files for better compatibility with WordPress 6.0 and the latest version of Elementor.
+* Adding option to disable WordPress admin Font Changer and Elementor admin font Changer.
+The options are available at wp-admin/options.php and you should set them to 'yes' to disable things.
+* More compatibility with WordPress plugins.

 = 1.2 =
 * Now you can design your website with Elementor and feel really comfortable!
 Because this plugin will change Elementor editor font too!